 In my very busy and successful five-year run as a wedding photographer in Saint Louis, I was always concerned about doing my best for each couple.
 So much so that, each morning as I got ready to photograph a wedding, I’d typically say a little prayer and ask for guidance to be able to give the bride and groom images that would help them remember for many years the emotion, the love, and the commitment they shared on their wedding day.

 Asking for guidance had become a staple of my wedding day routine.
 Then, one day, I received this email from a bride on the first anniversary of her wedding:

 You can imagine my surprise and gratitude.
-I guess it’s good to ask for help when you need it. 🙂
+It was like validation; an answer to my pleas.
+I guess it’s good to ask for help when you need it.

 Memories and connections to people, whether family or friends, ground us and give us roots, give us a sense of who we are and where we came from, and show us what’s really important in life.
 I hope some of the other friends I’ve photographed over the years feel the same way too.